Truck Accident

 Truck accidents are often more complex than normal motor vehicle crashes, and understanding the potential causes can help your attorney craft your case.

-• Driver Fatigue – Truck drivers are supposed to adhere to a schedule of rest breaks to ensure their safety and others.
+Truck drivers are supposed to adhere to a schedule of rest breaks to ensure their safety and others.
 When they push themselves and do not take these breaks, they put other drivers at risk.
+Driver fatigue may also occur when a trucking company pressures a driver to work extra hours.

-• Failures To Secure Cargo – As mentioned above, truck drivers handle large loads that can fall off their trucks if not secured properly.
+As mentioned above, truck drivers handle large loads that can fall off their trucks if not secured properly.
 Typically if this happens, it is not the driver’s fault, as they are often not the ones overseeing the loading of their trailer.
+If unsecured cargo causes an accident, the loading team may be liable.

 Multiple Party Liability Claims